ocochard/myscripts/tools/LLM.md

 llama_print_timings:       total time =  155113.16 ms /   418 tokens
 ```

+Now the GPU compute power is used (rocm-smi is reporting a 100% utilization) but
-The performance was worse with the GPU: From 5.33 tokens per second it lower down to 2.63.
+the performance was worse with the GPU: From 5.33 tokens per second it lower down to 2.63.

-rocm-smi was showing a 100% GPU usage, but the VRAM and GTT are still not used!
+And the VRAM and GTT are still not used!
-With a desktop running of the background the VRAM usage was 214MB, GTT 29MB and RAM available about 60GB.
+With an idle desktop environment running on the background the VRAM usage was 214MB, GTT 29MB and RAM available about 60GB.
 While llama.cpp was running only VRAM usage increased a little (arround 250MB), but I was
 expecting the full 30GB of this model loaded in VRAM+GTT section (and not in RAM):
 ```